Customer Service Automation: Tips to Succeed and Mistakes to Avoid

 2. Reduced customer friction

-A study from Capterra found that 72% of customers blame their bad service experiences on having to explain their issue to multiple people.
+According to a study by Capterra, 72% of customers blame their bad service experiences on having to explain their issue to multiple people.
 Automatically passing the correct information to the correct people minimizes this risk – not to mention, chatbots and agent-assistance automation can improve first contact resolution to the point where fewer transfers happen in the first place, doing away with the need for customers to repeat their issue.

 72% of customers blame bad experiences on having to repeat their issue multiple times.